logu24900902/Mean-and-Variance/README.md

-#  Mean and variance of a discrete  distribution
+# Ex No 01 :  Mean and variance of a discrete  distribution
+## Date : 28/9/2024

 # Aim :